JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 The Multiplatform Gradle plugin automatically adds a dependency to the platform-specific (iOS and Android) parts of `kotlinx.coroutines`.

-#### If you use Kotlin prior to version 1.7.20
+#### If you're using a version of Kotlin earlier than 1.7.20

-If you use Kotlin 1.7.20 and later, you already have the new Kotlin/Native memory manager enabled by default.
+If you're using Kotlin 1.7.20 or later, you already have the new Kotlin/Native memory manager enabled by default.
-If it's not the case, add the following to the end of the `build.gradle.kts` file:
+If not, add the following to the end of the `build.gradle.kts` file:

 ```kotlin
 kotlin.targets.withType(org.jetbrains.kotlin.gradle.plugin.mpp.KotlinNativeTarget::class.java) {